 (C) Bumping.
 When an employee is laid off due to a reduction in the work force, he/she shall be permitted to exercise the seniority right to bump/replace an employee with less seniority.
 If so desired, such employee may bump an employee in an equal or lower job classification, providing that the bumping employee has greater seniority and possesses the qualifications and skills for the position.
 Corrections Deputies may not bump an existing employee in the classification of Patrol Deputy and Patrol Deputies may not bump an existing employee in the classification of Corrections Deputy.
-However, A Correction Deputy shall on the basis of layoff seniority have the right to bump into a vacant Deputy position in Patrol unless the County fills the vacant position with a lateral, (already certified for Patrol).
-A Patrol Deputy position in Corrections unless the County fills the vacant position with a lateral, (already certified for Corrections).
+However, A Correction Deputy shall on the basis of layoff seniority have the right to bump into a vacant Deputy position in Patrol unless the County fills the vacant position with a lateral, (already certified for Corrections).